Benjamin Walker (actor)

-Benjamin Walker Scodelario-Davis (né Davis; born June 21, 1982) is an American actor and stand-up comedian.
+Benjamin Walker Davis (born June 21, 1982) is an American actor and stand-up comedian.
 He starred as Andrew Jackson in the musical Bloody Bloody Andrew Jackson, which premiered on Broadway in 2010.
 He has appeared in a number of Broadway productions, notably as Patrick Bateman in the 2016 musical adaptation of the novel American Psycho and as Chris Keller in the 2019 revival of All My Sons, for which he was nominated for a Tony Award for Best Featured Actor.
 On screen, he is known for his title role in the 2012 film Abraham Lincoln: Vampire Hunter, as well as his appearances in the films Kinsey, Flags of Our Fathers, and In the Heart of the Sea.
 In 2019, he starred as Erik Gelden in the third and final season of the Netflix series Jessica Jones.
-He plays the High King of the Ñoldorin Elves Ereinion Gil-galad in the Amazon Prime Video series The Lord of the Rings: The Rings of Power.
+He plays High King Ereinion Gil-galad in the Amazon Prime Video series The Lord of the Rings: The Rings of Power.